-Leila's hair museum is a museum that displays antique hair art and jewelry, and focuses on the history of the creation, uses and purposes of decorative items made from hair.
-The museum opened in 1986, and was founded and is owned by a hairdresser named Leila Cohoon.
-Most of her collection has been acquired through purchases at antique stores, estate sales and from donations by other hair art collectors.
+This small museum displays antique hair art and jewelry within exhibits that present the history of the decorative items made from hair and for hair.
+The museum was opened in 1986 by local hairdresser Leila Cohoon.
+Most of the museum's collection has been acquired through purchases at antique stores, estate sales, and from donations by other hair art collectors.

 Backstory and Context

-In the museum there are over 150 wreaths and 2,000 pieces of jewelry in Leila's collection.
-Most of her collection is from the 19th and early 20th centuries, but she does have a few pieces that date back to the late 17th century.
-Her oldest piece is a brooch containing a piece of hair from the 1680s.
+The museum has grown to include over 150 wreaths and 2,000 pieces of jewelry.
+The majority of the items in the museum's collection are from the 19th and early 20th centuries, but there are a few artifacts that date back even further, with the oldest piece being a brooch containing a piece of hair from the 1680s.

-Many of the hair wreath's were from the 19th century, when it was common to make hair wreaths using hair from different family members to create a family tree record.
+Many of the hair wreaths were created during the 19th century, a time when it was common to make hair wreaths using hair from different family members to create a family tree record.
 Hair jewelry was also commonly made by women to be given to loved ones, especially lovers, as keepsakes to remember them by.
 Leila spends time researching the pieces in her collection and sharing with the public the history of these pieces of art and jewelry and the processes in which they were made.
 Along with displaying her collection she also hosts hair art workshops in the museum.

 Leila's Hair Museum.
 Atlas Obscura. https://www.atlasobscura.com/places/leilas-hair-museum.